Solitary waves of moderate amplitude and dispersive radiation in the Serre equations: the extended KdV-Whitham approximation: Introduction

-Due to the higher order accuracy of both nonlinear and dispersive terms of the eKdV equation, it has been useful in describing DSWs, see for example \citet{HRHK21}.
+Due to the higher order accuracy of both nonlinear and dispersive terms of the eKdV equation, it has been useful in describing {\crr dispersive shock waves}, see for example \citet{HRHK21}.
 However, in the context of surface water waves in the slow time formulation the eKdV equation exhibits resonant radiation that appears in front of the main wave.
-This has been studied numerically and analytically with descriptions provided for a soliton \citep{BGK93,HFMS21}, DSW in the eKdV equation \citep{BS23,BHF25}, and there are similar studies for DSW in the Kawahara equation \citep{SH17,HSS19}.
+This has been studied numerically and analytically with descriptions provided for a soliton \citep{BGK93,HFMS21}, {\crr dispersive shock waves} in the eKdV equation \citep{BS23,BHF25}, and there are similar studies for {\crr dispersive shock waves} in the Kawahara equation \citep{SH17,HSS19}.
 Qualitatively similar formations have also been seen for solitons in the nonlinear Schr\"{o}dinger equation \citep{AKM96}.
 This behaviour is explained by the linear dispersion relation being non-convex allowing for resonance between waves with large and small wavenumbers.
-In what follows we show that the dispersion relation of the slow space version of the eKdV equation and parent 1D Serre--Su--Gardner--Green--Naghdi (SSGGN) system \citep{S53,SG69, GN76} is convex and hence resonance is not possible.
-Recently it was shown by \citet{HPS25} that in relation to the cKdV equation that if the slow time variation is well posed then the slow space variation is ill-posed and vice-versa.
-This is also relevant to the resonant radiation in the eKdV equation, and indeed no resonant radiation was seen in the slow space extended cKdV (ecKdV) equation results of \citet{STCK24} but was seen in the slow time formulations of \citet{HFMS21}.
+In what follows we show that the dispersion relation of the slow space version of the eKdV equation and parent 1D {\crr Serre} system \citep{S53,SG69, GN76} {\crr does not have this feature}, and resonance is not possible.
+Recently it was shown by \citet{HPS25} {\crr in a study related} to the {\crr cylindrical KdV} equation that if the slow time variation is well posed then the slow space variation is ill-posed and vice-versa. {\crr Also,} no resonant radiation was seen in the slow space extended {\crr cylindrical KdV} equation results of \citet{STCK24} but was seen in the slow time formulations of \citet{HFMS21}.
 It would therefore be beneficial to regularise the eKdV equation in an efficient manner for cases where the slow time formulation is preferable allowing one to use one and the same initial condition for both the reduced amplitude equations and the parent model.
-The KdV-Whitham (KdVW) approximation \citep{W67,FW78} replaces the dispersion relation of the KdV equation with that of the parent system and has been shown to perform excellently for DSWs, see \citet{LY96,TKCO16,C18,CHP24} and the references therein.
-We show that it is beneficial to introduce the Whitham approximation to regularise the eKdV equation, which we call the extended KdV--Whitham (eKdVW) approximation, and demonstrate the range of its validity.
+The KdV-Whitham (KdVW) approximation \citep{W67,FW78,KLPS18} replaces the dispersion relation of the KdV equation with that of the parent system and has been shown to perform excellently for {\crr dispersive shock waves}, see \citet{LY96,TKCO16,C18,CHP24} and the references therein. {\crr There has also been recent studies devoted to the Gardner--Whitham-type equations \citep{FP25}.} We show that it is beneficial to introduce the Whitham approximation to regularise the eKdV equation, which we call the extended KdV--Whitham (eKdVW) approximation, and demonstrate the range of its validity. {\crr We also include comparisons with the Benjamin--Bona-Mahoney (BBM) equation \citep{BBM72}, in the fixed reference frame given by